ryansheehy0/Cheat_Sheets/sql.md

 CREATE INDEX index_name ON table_name (column1, column2);
 ```

+## Types of Relationships
+- One-to-One
+  - One row in a table is associated with exactly one row in another table.
+This is enforced with unique.
+  - Ex: A `User` has one `Profile` and a `Profile` belongs to one `User`
+- One-to-Many/Many-to-One
+  - One row in a table can be associated with many different rows from another column.
+  - Ex: A `User` has many `Task`s, but a `Task` belongs to only one `User`
+- Many-to-Many
+  - An intermediate table(junction table) that has columns which references both tables.
+This junction table is used to link the 2 tables.
+  - Ex: `Students` can belong to many `Courses` and each `Course` can have many `Students`

 # Relational Database Management System(RDBMS)
 A special software program used to create and maintain a database.